redhatci/ansible-collection-redhatci-ocp/roles/chart-verifier/README.md

 The chart report will show timeout errors if any of the images or files are not reachable.

-In DCI, the namespaces defined and created by {{ dci_openshift_app_ns }} variable can be used to deploy chart.
+In DCI, the namespaces defined and created by `dci_openshift_app_ns` variable can be used to deploy chart.
 The chart will removed after the test verification is complete.

 ### Results